aws/aws-sdk-go-v2/content/en/docs/configuring-sdk/retries-timeouts.md

 {{% alert color="warning" %}}
-If specifying a global `aws.Retryer` implementation using `config.WithRetryer`, you must ensure that you return a new instance of the `aws.Retyer` each invocation.
+If specifying a global `aws.Retryer` implementation using `config.WithRetryer`, you must ensure that you return a new instance of the `aws.Retryer` each invocation.
 This will ensure that you won't create a global retry token bucket across all service clients.
 {{% /alert %}}